How is the municipality structured?

 Following the local government elections that took place on the 3rd of August 2016, the Langeberg Municipality has been structured with the embodiment of a Council as follows:

-The Municipality is led by an Executive Mayor, Mr HM Jansen.
+The Municipality is led by an Executive Mayor, ALD SW van Eeden.
 The Mayor takes overall strategic and political responsibility for the area.
 There are 23 councillors with 12 being ward councillors and 11 being proportional representation councillors.
 The Democratic Alliance has a majority with 12 councillors.
 The ANC has 6 seats.
-Another f5 parties also have elected representatives on the council (one PDM member, one Cope member, one LIP member, one EFF member and one ICOSA member).
+Another 5 parties also have elected representatives on the council (one PDM member, one Cope member, one LIP member, one EFF member and one ICOSA member).

-The Municipal Manager, Mr Soyisile Andreas Mokweni, heads the Langeberg administrative division and provides the link between the political and administrative arms of town government.
+The Acting Municipal Manager, Mr A Everson, heads the Langeberg administrative division and provides the link between the political and administrative arms of town government.
 The administration has just over 600 employees divided into the Executive Mayoral Office, the Municipal Manager's Office and five directorates - Financial Services, Infrastructure Engineering Development, Corporate Services, Community Services and Strategy and Social Development.

 “From one of the best, to the best.”